Advice > Data

 • What is p-value?

-• What is the maximum likelihood of getting k heads when you tossed a coin n times?
+• What is the maximum likelihood of getting k heads when you toss a coin n times?
 Write down the mathematics behind it.

 • What is the difference between linear regression and a t-test?